Corporate entities are taxed on activities performed in Algeria via the following two regimes:

 - Tax on business activity (TAP) at the rate of 1% for manufacturing activities, without any reduction.
 However, this tax is fixed at 2% for all other activities, with a reduction of 25% for building and public works and hydraulic activities, and computed based on the invoiced turnover.
 However, the TAP rate is increased to 3% in respect of the turnover from the hydrocarbon pipeline transport activity.

-- Value-added tax (VAT) at the rate of 19% or 9% (except any specific exemption).
+- Value-added tax (VAT) at the rate of 19% or 9% or 0% for a specific exemption regime.
 See VAT in the Other taxes section for more information.